What Is Cabinet Refacing And The Average Cabinet Refacing Cost?

-When it comes to renovating a home, instead of saying ‘out with the old and in with new,’ sometimes it’s best to take a good hard look at the old to ensure it’s worth getting ridding of.
-Too many times homeowners will look at, say, a kitchen and decide to scrap the entire thing when the structure is solid, materials are sound, and there’s a ‘fixing up’ opportunity present.
+When it comes to renovating or remodeling a home, instead of saying ‘out with the old and in with new,’ sometimes it’s best to take a good hard look at the old to ensure it’s worth getting ridding of.
+Too many times homeowners will look at, say, a kitchen and decide to scrap the entire thing when components are structurally sound, materials are in good shape, and there’s a ‘fixing up’ opportunity present.

 What we’re speaking towards here is cabinetry.
 The kitchen overhaul is one of the most symbolic and popular types of renovation.
 Who doesn’t love a wonderful kitchen?
 One that blossoms with light, welcomes the home together, and provides a room suitable for cooking all things?
 Often, this starts with cabinetry, as replacing this part of the structure is typically less costly than rearranging the room.

 But why tear down an entire home when all it needs is some TLC and some new veneer?
 The same concept applies here; sometimes refacing your cabinets, rather than replacing them, is the perfect way to spruce up your kitchen without burning a hole in your wallet.
 So if you’re looking for the average cabinet refacing cost, then look no further, we’re going to break it down for you.

 For starters, let’s identify exactly what goes into refacing cabinet doors and drawers, as this will further inform what’s behind the cost to change kitchen cabinets.